The best cars we drove in 2020 - Roadshow

 2020 Mercedes-AMG C63 S Coupe: A German muscle car with finesseSee all photos

-I've always loved the C63, so it's not too shocking that when I thick back about the cars I've driven this year, a 2020 Mercedes-AMG C63 S Coupe really sticks out.
+I've always loved the C63, so it's not too shocking that when I think back over the cars I've driven this year, a 2020 Mercedes-AMG C63 S Coupe really sticks out.
 It was gorgeous with its matte paint job, and had a hearty amount of optional carbon fiber.
 But most importantly, the C63 was an absolute hoot to drive.

-It's one of those cars that kept me out late at night thanks to its sensational-sounding 4.0-liter V8 making 503 hp and 516 lb-ft of torque.
-When working with a nine-speed multi-clutch transmission the C63 thing gets to 60 mph in 3.7 seconds.
+It's one of those cars that kept me out late at night thanks to its sensational-sounding 4.0-liter V8, making 503 hp and 516 lb-ft of torque.
+When working with a nine-speed multiclutch transmission the C63 thing gets to 60 mph in 3.7 seconds.
 Quick?
 Most definitely.

 The C63 isn't just about making rumbly noises and straight-line sprints, though.
-It's a handler with direct and communicative steering and all the typical performance car goodies like adaptive suspension, limited-slip differential and available carbon ceramic brakes.
-It's a coupe that offers nearly everything including power, dynamic capabilities, head-turning sheetmetal and an aging, but still very nice cabin.
+It's a handler with direct and communicative steering and all the typical performance car goodies like adaptive suspension, limited-slip differential and available carbon-ceramic brakes.
+It's a coupe that offers nearly everything including power, dynamic capabilities, head-turning sheet metal and an aging, but still very nice cabin.
 All that makes this Benz my favorite ride of the year.

 -- Jon Wong